PumpkinMarie/ExperimentalPictureSoftware/README.md

 ### Description

-ExperimentalPictureSoftware is a software used to drive a "forced choice" experiment with two alternatives.
+This is a software used to drive a "forced choice" experiment with two alternatives.
 The user must choose for several pictures one of two proposed answers.
 His times and answers are recorded.

 #### How to use